 If you can, bring a laptop sleeve instead of a separate bag for a laptop, or buy a tote that has a separate lining for your laptop, such as some of the ones below.
 If you know you’re going to have to slip your commuting shoes and your interview shoes, that goes double.
 (Don’t forget the plastic bag to put your shoes in!)

-Pictured below, some of our favorite laptop bags for work:
+Here are some of our favorite laptop bags for work in 2023:

 Arrive early enough to pop into a coffee shop nearby with a bathroom.
 I would take my hat off there, get the “winter slap” look out of my face, and also use the space to change into heels or boots.